Canaan Inc. (CAN) EPS is poised to hit -0.12 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Sponsored

-In the past 5-years timespan, the Technology sector firm’s annual sales growth was 27.30%.
+The company of the Technology sector’s yearbook sales growth during the past 5- year span was recorded 27.30%.
 Meanwhile, its Annual Earning per share during the time was 3.60%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -75.70%.
 This publicly-traded company’s shares outstanding now amounts to $189.19 million, simultaneously with a float of $168.41 million.
-The organization now has a market capitalization sitting at $349.00 million.
-At the time of writing, stock’s 50-day Moving Average stood at $2.5336, while the 200-day Moving Average is $2.8186.
+The organization now has a market capitalization sitting at $411.39 million.
+At the time of writing, stock’s 50-day Moving Average stood at $2.49, while the 200-day Moving Average is $2.78.

-If we measure the efficiency of the company that is accounted for 541 employees.
+It is imperative to bring your focus towards the efficiency factor of the conglomerate that has a total of 541 employees.
 For the Profitability, stocks gross margin was +34.93, operating margin was +8.57 and Pretax Margin of +13.94.

 Canaan Inc. (CAN) Earnings and Revenue Records

-In the latest quarterly report released, which was put into the public domain on 3/30/2023, the organization reported -$0.4 earnings per share (EPS) for the three months, lower than the consensus estimate (set at -$0.21) by -$0.19.
+If we go through the results of last quarter, which was made public on 3/30/2023, the company posted -$0.4 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.21) by -$0.19.
 This company achieved a net margin of +11.11 while generating a return on equity of 12.54.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.45 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.44 per share during the current fiscal year.

 Canaan Inc. (NASDAQ: CAN) Trading Performance Indicators

 Let’s observe the current performance indicators for Canaan Inc. (CAN).
 It’s Quick Ratio in the last reported quarter now stands at 2.50.
 The Stock has managed to achieve an average true range (ATR) of 0.17.
-Alongside those numbers, its PE Ratio stands at $4.97, and its Beta score is 3.25.
-Another valuable indicator worth pondering is a publicly-traded company’s price to sales ratio for trailing twelve months, which is currently 0.57.
+Another valuable indicator worth pondering is a publicly-traded company’s price to sales ratio for trailing twelve months, which is currently 0.82.

 Technical Analysis of Canaan Inc. (CAN)

-If we take a close look at the recent performances of Canaan Inc. (NASDAQ: CAN), its last 5-days Average volume was 2.55 million that shows progress from its year to date volume of 2.28 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 10.87% While, its Average True Range was 0.1676.
+Through scrutinizing the latest numbers posted by the [Canaan Inc., CAN], it can be observed that its last 5-days Average volume of 2.41 million was better the volume of 2.28 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 85.47% While, its Average True Range was 0.17.